Render / An Apocalypse by Rebecca Gayle Howell

 "This is the book you want with you in the cellar when the tornado is upstairs taking your house and your farm.
 It s the book you want in the bomb shelter, and in the stalled car, in the kitchen waiting for the kids to come home, in the library when the library books are burned.
 Its instructions are clear and urgent.
 Rebecca Gayle Howell has pressed her face to the face of the actual animal world.
 She remembers everything we have forgotten.
 Read this!
 It s not too late.
 We can start over from right here and right now."—Marie Howe, author of The Kingdom of Ordinary Time: Poems

-- Big Ears Story Hour: Saturday mornings at 11:00 at the Morris Book Shop(6 days)
+- Big Ears Story Hour: Saturday mornings at 11:00 at the Morris Book Shop(1 day)

-- Big Ears Story Hour: Saturday mornings at 11:00 at the Morris Book Shop(13 days)
+- Big Ears Story Hour: Saturday mornings at 11:00 at the Morris Book Shop(8 days)

-- Milton Toby signs "Cañonero II" at the Morris Book Shop(13 days)
+- Lenny Shulman signs "Long Way from Home" at the Morris Book Shop(8 days)